Tabletop Game / Twilight 2000

 Provides examples of:

 - After the End: Kind of the point of the game, and played deadly straight.

-- Army of Thieves and Whores: Many military units have turned to banditry and pillage in Europe.
+- Army of Thieves and Whores: By the end of the war, most armies were taking anyone they could draft, even conscripting locals.
+Many regular military units have also turned to banditry and pillage in Europe, becoming this.

 - Divided States of America: The prewar United States government has actually split into 'Civgov' (the old civilian federal government apparatus, led by Congress, the Supreme Court, and the President) and 'Milgov' (the United States military ruling its territory as a totalitarian dictatorship, led by the Joint Chiefs of Staff).
 Confusingly, Civgov has its own military consisting of units which have defected from Milgov and units mustered after the end of the war, meaning that for the duration of the setting there are actually two Armies, two Navies, etc. Taken together, the two control about a quarter of the old United States, with the rest ruled by a wide variety of different tribal warlords, local powers, foreign invaders, and the neo-Nazi 'New America' movement.